Beautiful, decorative, and very seasonal, these festive chocolate trees are fabulous and easy homemade gifts that everyone will appreciate.

 Next thing you know, you’re up to your elbows in melted chocolate and Kipper is getting high on multi-coloured sprinkles…

 I hope you agree that these chocolate Christmas trees look the business, and not just for ‘homemade gifts’ either.
 I’m super-chuffed with these.
-I hope Kipper’s teachers are too.
+I think Kipper’s teachers were pretty pleased with them too!

 This made four small and very festive chocolate trees.